MicrosoftDocs/dynamics365smb-docs/financials/fa-how-acquire.md

 5. Choose the **Acquire** action in the notification.
 6. Follow the steps in the **Assisted Fixed Asset Acquisition** window to complete the automatic acquisition of the fixed asset.

+> [!NOTE]
-**Note:** You can also post acquisition cost as credits.
+>   You can also post acquisition cost as credits.
 In that case, remember that the value in the **Acquisition Cost Incl.
 VAT** field must be with a minus sign to indicate a credit.

 When you choose **Finish**, the **Book Value** field in the **Fixed Asset Card** window is filled, indicating that the fixed asset has been acquired at the specified acquisition cost.